CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 ![Serial](./media/stock-counting-delete-serial2.png)

-You can add another Serial Numbers by clicking the plus icon:
+You can add another Serial Number by clicking the plus icon:

 ![Serials](./media/stock-counting-plus.png)